VasiliyMooduckovich/AdGuardHome/scripts/README.md

  *  `go run main.go unused`: show the list of unused strings.

+ *  `go run main.go auto-add [-n <count>]`: download translation updates from Crowdin and add them to the git.  `n` is optional flag where count is a number of concurrent downloads.

 After the download you'll find the output locales in the `client/src/__locales/` directory.